In the first of a new series, I will be taking you through some of Belgium's least edifying tourist sites. No, don't thank me.

 You go down to the basement which tantalisingly advertises itself as "The Sound Garden".

-In the shop, a man with a waxed moustache sits behind the till listening to 15th century Breton folk songs and stroking a selection of eminently breakable bibelots.
-You gaze wildly around at the impressive collection of CDs by monobrowed Eastern Europeans and the single wooden recorder and make a break for freedom.
-Another unprepossessing bearded man makes you hop five times round the building clockwise, perform a short minuet and sign a seventy page waiver before he deigns to give you your coat back.
+In the chilly, deserted shop, a man with a waxed moustache sits behind the till listening to 15th century Breton folk songs and stroking a selection of eminently breakable bibelots.
+You gaze wildly around at the collection of CDs by monobrowed Eastern Europeans in rollnecks and the single wooden recorder and make a break for freedom.
+Yet another unprepossessing man with facial hair makes you produce a vial of blood and a fragment of the true cross, perform a short minuet and sign a seventy page waiver before he deigns to give you your coat back.

 You escape.
 It is raining.
 You don't even care.